West Cape May, New Jersey: Education

-Lower Cape May Regional High School (LCMRHS) with 723 students in grades 9-12.
+Lower Cape May Regional High School with 717 students in grades 9–12.
 The high school district's board of education is comprised of nine members, who are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year.
 Seats on the board are allocated based on population, with West Cape May assigned one seat.

-In 2013, the Lower Cape May Regional School District received a feasibility study that looked at alternatives to reconfigure the district, which had been established in 1956.
-The study considered Cape May City withdrawing from the regional district or the dissolution of the district, converting Lower Township's existing Pre-K–6 district to serve Pre-K–12, as the regional district's school facilities are located in the township.
-Cape May City and West Cape May could see annual savings approaching a combined $6 million from the dissolution.

 Students are also eligible to attend Cape May County Technical High School in Cape May Court House, which serves students from the entire county in its comprehensive and vocational programs, which are offered without charge to students who are county residents.
 Special needs students may be referred to Cape May County Special Services School District in the Cape May Court House area.

 History

 Previously a West Cape May High School existed.
 In an era of de jure educational segregation in the United States normally only white students were permitted to attend though the state made exceptions.
 Ordinarily black students attended a different industrial high school.
 The district maintained separate white and black elementary schools.